weareyipyip/charon_oauth2/README.md

 It is not always straightforward which scopes to define for your app, nor is it always simple which scopes should be needed for which operations.
 Does `door:open` imply `door:read`, in other words, are scopes hierarchical?
+If your open-door endpoint returns 204 No Content, maybe requiring `door:read` is not a good fit, after all, what data are you reading?
+On the other hand, if the endpoint returns the configuration data of the opened door, you are effectively reading the door's configuration by opening it, and requiring `door:read` too seems logical.
+So `door:open` does not necessarily imply `door:read` and it really depends on the application.
-It's probably best if they are not, not in the last place to preserve your own sanity, and since your open-door endpoint may return the door it has just opened in its response body, the endpoint should then require both scopes.
+It's probably best if scopes are not hierarchical and you simply require multiple scopes for the same operation where appropriate, not in the last place to preserve your own sanity.

 Another problem arises if your API returns other users' data.
 For example, if your application provides a `GET /my/building/residents` endpoint,